Many people believe that once they find "The One," their relationship will be 100 percent easy, and they'll never

 "Routines can be comforting.
 But, too many are terrible for relationships," Bennett says.
 "Early relationships are exciting because they are fun and spontaneous.
 Long-term relationships become stale because everything is scheduled and boring."

-That's why it's important to mix things up.
+important to mix things up.
 Even peppering small changes into your week, such as getting coffee at a new cafe, can help keep things fresh.
+2 Ignoring Each Other

 Whether you're eating dinner together, going on a date, or just hanging out, give each other your full attention.
 You never know what new things you'll learn about each other if you truly listen.